 What about Financial Aid?

 If you are a Duke student on Financial Aid, your financial will follow you to the Marine Lab and can be used toward our travel courses.
-There is a specific page on Duke's financial aid website that explains how it works Duke students at the Marine Lab: Click here.
+Visit Duke's financial aid website for information on financial aid for Duke students at the Marine Lab.

-Visit the Finances section of our website for additional information on summer tuition scholarships and discounts for resident advisors.
+Visit the scholarships & financial aid section of our website for additional information on summer tuition scholarships and discounts for resident advisors.
 Marine Lab students pay standard Duke tuition, room & board, and a few fees.
-Check our Tuition page for complete details.
+Check our Tuition & Fees for complete details.

 Each college/university works a little bit differently with how credits are counted from outside your institution.
 You should consult with your Dean/Advisor/Off Campus Studies department to determine how your Marine Lab courses will count toward your major or graduation requirements.
 Non-laboratory and laboratory (L) courses are worth 3 and 4 hours of credit, respectively.
 You will receive a Duke transcript after the completion of your coursework at the Marine Lab.
 You might find it helpful to review Duke's transcript guide which is helpful in determining comparable credits, grades, etc.

-Do I need to appply for housing at the Marine Lab?
+Do I need to apply for housing at the Marine Lab?

 Housing is automatic at the Marine Lab.
-Requests for a roommate or a single can be made to Dominick Brugnolotti in our Campus Services department.
-Duke students should notifiy Duke housing that you won't need housing on main campus for that semester.
+Requests for a roommate or a single can be made to Gilbert Mason in our Campus Services department.
+Duke students should notify Duke housing that you won't need housing on main campus for that semester.